If you didn't tune in the first hour, and we're pushing back the frontiers of ignorance.

 No.

-They uh give this money so that Congressmen can continue with trade restrictions against sugar coming in our country, making Americans pay up to four times the world price for sugar.
+They give this money so that congressmen can continue with trade restrictions against sugar coming in our country, making Americans pay up to four times the world price for sugar.

-And some of you out there, I know you're gonna call in and say, well, we need protectionism to protect our jobs.
+And some of you out there, I know you're going to call in and say, well, we need protectionism to protect our jobs.

 We need a level playing field.

-Now, the fact of now just tell me, call in and tell me what you think of this.
+Now, the fact of, just tell me, call in and tell me what you think of this.

 Because of the high price of sugar, several candy United States candy manufacturers have left the country.